08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Diet & Vitamins

 Still being studied is the effect of diet and nutritional supplementation in the prevention of Alzheimer’s disease.
 Promising work has shown the helpfulness of antioxidants, such as vitamins C and E, and fish oil.
 While no research has yet confirmed this, anecdotal observation has shown a number of cases where the kind of diet recommended for the prevention of heart disease has also proven useful in the prevention of Alzheimer’s disease.
-Again, while nothing has been shown for sure, including some of these measures in your lifestyle may help you to avoid Alzheimer’s will improve your overall health and quality of life.
+Again, while nothing has been shown for sure, including some of these measures in your lifestyle may help you avoid Alzheimer’s and improve your overall health and quality of life.

 Vitamin E and Vitamin C should be taken together once per day to prevent Alzheimer’s disease, and twice per day if memory function is declining.
 Vitamin B12 and folate are also considered brain protective agents and have the ability to keep homocysteine under control.
-These vitamins are typically taken orally, though they can be consumed via muscular injection if necessary.
+These vitamins are typically taken orally, although they can be consumed via muscular injection if necessary.